hpaulkeeler/DetPoisson_MATLAB/README.md

 An obvious question is whether a determinantally-thinned Poisson point process is *also* a determinantal point process?
 The answer, we believe, is no, but it's from obvious.

-Run the file DemoDetPoisson.m for a demonstration of simulating a determinantally-thinned Poisson point process.
+Run the file DemoDetPoisson.m for a demonstration of simulating/sampling a determinantally-thinned Poisson point process.
 I also wrote this code in R and in Python, which both have a very similar structure; see

 https://github.com/hpaulkeeler/DetPoisson_R